Power (2016 film)

-Power is a 2016 Indian Bengali-language action thriller film directed by Rajiv Kumar Biswas.
+Power is a 2016 Indian Bengali-language action comedy film directed by Rajiv Kumar Biswas.
 The film's soundtrack is composed by Jeet Gannguli.
 It features Jeet, Sayantika Banerjee and Nusrat Jahan in lead roles.
-It is a remake of the 2014 Telugu film Power starring Ravi Teja.

 Plot

 Bir Pratap Chowdhury is a corrupt yet valiant ACP in Kolkata.
 He attempts to save a dreaded gangster named Joykrishna Ganguly, but loses his life and Ganguly is kidnapped by Bir Pratap's allies Biswas and Mukherjee.
 The Home Minister Ramkrishna Ganguly is concerned about Joykrishna Ganguly being apprehended.
 Upon hearing the news of Bir Pratap's death, his mother loses consciousness and is admitted to the hospital.
 Ramkrishna promises the people that he will apprehend Joykrishna or offer his resignation if he is not successfully doing the same.

 In Kolkata, Jeetu, a doppelganger of Bir Pratap, is a happy-go-lucky guy, whose sole aim in life is to become a cop, but doesn't achieve success.
 He lives with his brother-in-law Bhojon Bose, who is a CI.
 To change his fortunes, Jeetu approaches Anjali who claims to be a trader in gemstones relating to astrology, which can change a person's fortune, but in reality she is just a con artist.
 She gives a ring to Jeetu, which actually has no powers.

 Jeetu ends up helping his brother-in-law to apprehend a dangerous convict.
 However, Bhojon takes all the credit at the press meet which Jeetu also attends.
 Bhojon later reveals that he had rejected Jeetu's application to the police academy.
 However, Ramkrishna notices Jeetu on the news, and tells him to pretend as Bir Pratap and put Joykrishna Ganguly in prison.
 Jeetu accepts and visits to Selimpur and impersonates as Bir Pratap, and frees Joykrishna Ganguly from Biswas and Mukherjee.
 Jeetu takes Ganguly to Ramkrishna, but Ramkrishna stabs him and reveals that Joykrishna Ganguly is his actual brother and not Bir Pratap as he had made him believe earlier, and leaves.
 Biswas and Mukherjee track down Jeetu and admit him to the hospital.
 When Jeetu recovers, they narrate Bir Pratap's past.

 Past: Biswas and Mukherjee are appointed as Bir Pratap's assistants by the police commissioner of Anti-Corruption Bureau Ranjit Kumar Kapuria to acquire proofs of Bir Pratap's corruption.
 Bir Pratap is always accompanied by Inspector Pradip Kumar Sarkar, a corrupt cop along with Biswas and Mukherjee everywhere.
 He meets Joykrishna Ganguly and makes a deal with him for a huge ransom to hand over Gopal, the only witness in the murder case of ACP Avinash and his family, who were killed by Joykrishna Ganguly and his brother Debkrishna Ganguly on the former's order.